-Condition Evidence The degree of pain is inconsistent with organic findings.
-Medical opinion which indicates the inconsistency. rne chronic pain impairs earning Subjective evidence supported by medical or other substantial objective evidence that shows the persistent effects of the chronic pain in terms of consistent and marked life disruption.
+Condition Evidence worker's continuous, consistent and genuine pain for 6 or more months beyond the usual healing time for the injury.
+The degree of pain is inconsistent with organic findings.
+Medical opinion which indicates the inconsistency.
+The chronic pain impairs earning capacity.
+Subjective evidence supported by medical or other substantial objective evidence that shows the persistent effects of the chronic pain in terms of consistent and marked life disruption.